fluid-project/fluid-publish/README.md

         </tr>
         <tr>
             <td>
-                <code>distTagHint</code>
+                <code>publishDevHint</code>
             </td>
             <td>
-                A hint for addressing an issue where applying a distribution tag fails.
+                A hint for addressing an issue where publishing to the registry fails.
             </td>
             <td>
-                "If the tag already exists use a new tag name or run \"npm dist-tag rm ${packageName} ${tag}\" to remove the existing one.\nAlso ensure that the tag name is valid (i.e. doesn't conform to a valid semver range like v1.4 or 1.4).\n"
+                "Ensure that you have access to publish to the registry and that the current version does not already exist.\nIf the tag already exists use a new tag name or run \"npm dist-tag rm ${packageName} ${tag}\" to remove the existing one.\nAlso ensure that the tag name is valid (i.e. doesn't conform to a valid semver range like v1.4 or 1.4).\n"
             </td>
         </tr>
         <tr>